shafnasir/MyPlanBook/PB.md

 # Product Backlog

-**Point Estimate Criteria**
+## User Story Points Series for Complexity Estimation
-We used the fibonacci sequence to estimate the complexity of each user story with the values in the set {1, 2, 3, 5, 8}, with 8 being the most complex.
+We used the Fibonacci sequence from the lecture slides of week 3 to estimate the complexity of each user story with the values in the set {0, 1, 2, 3, 5, 8} where 8 indicates the greatest complexity and 0 indicates the lowest complexity.
 We used the planning poker method to decide and agree on common point estimates as a team for each user story.
 These values are recorded on Jira.

-**Prioritization Criteria**
-Prioritization of user stories was computed using the ROI (Return on Investment )and COI (Cost of Delay) methods.
-Agreement was reached similarly to the point estimation calculations.
+## Priority Values
+We assigned the following ordered priority values to the user stories: highest, high, medium, low, and lowest where ‘highest’ is the highest priority value, and ‘lowest’ is the lowest priority value.
 These values are recorded on Jira.

 ## Auto-load Monthly Transactions - User Story #1

-As a frequent debit card and credit card user, I would like to be able to quickly load monthly or weekly transactions I've made into my financial planner as to avoid manually inputing every transaction myself.
-This allows me to avoid spending a long time inputing all my debit/credit history as well as avoiding linking my banking account to the application (which could reveal sensitive personal information).
+As a frequent debit card and credit card user, I want to quickly load monthly or weekly transactions I've made into my financial planner from csv files, manually categorize transactions, and manually enter additional transactions without linking my bank account so that I can organize my transaction history without potentially sharing sensitive personal information.

 **Criteria of Satisfaction**
-- Process csv files provided by banking institutions.
+- Auto-load transaction history by processing csv files provided by banking institutions.
+- Manually categorize transactions.
-- Allow for manual categorization of transactions.
+- Manually enter transactions.
-- Allow for manual entry of transactions as well.

 **Story Points Estimate: 5**

 **Priority: Medium**

-## Time Management Planner - User Story #2
+## Notify of Deadlines - User Story #2

-I would like to be able to add any assessments/things that I need to do in order to keep myself organized, and get updates on my phone to remind me to do them.
-This allows me to keep myself organized and not forget to do anything I need to do.
+As someone who is very busy and sometimes forgetful, I want to be notified of my deadlines for the current day so that I can be reminded of my scheduled commitments and deadlines.

 **Criteria of Satisfaction**
-- Allow to update as many due dates as I need.
-- Send SMS text message updates whenever the user wants the updates to be sent.
+- Receive a notification about what’s due for the current day

 **Story Points Estimate: 5**

 **Priority: Medium**

-## Financial Goal Function - User Story #3
+## Set Savings Goals - User Story #3

-I would like to be able to set a financial goal for myself, such as saving for an item that I want to purchase, and have the ability to input money I've earned and money I've spent to guage how close I am to my goal.
-This allows me to have a better understanding of how close I am to saving the amount of money necessary to buy the item.
+As a financial planner, I want to set savings goals for myself and track my savings so that I can determine the amount of money I’ve saved for my goal purchases and determine how close I am to my goal amounts.

 **Criteria of Satisfaction**
-- Allow users to input money earned/gained, and having the "goal amount" decreasing (since we are closer to the goal)
-- Allow users to input any expendatures, and having the "goal amount" increase (since we are farther from the goal)
+- Input money earned and decrease the goal amount left for a purchase.
+- Input expenditures and increase the goal amount left for a purchase.

 **Story Points Estimate: 3**

 **Priority: Medium**

-## Login - User Story #4
+## Log In - User Story #4

-I would like to be able to make an account and having the program ask for my name, email, and phone number, and also remembering them.
-This allows me to have the program personalized, and also having the ability for the program to send me notifications.
+As a regular user of the multi-planner, I want to log in to my account so that I can see my personal planners and use my multi-planner.

 **Criteria of Satisfaction**

-- Allow for login/signup
-- Having the user to enter their full name, and options for their name and number
+- Input login information such as username and password.
+- Enter planner upon correct combination of username and password.

 **Story Points Estimate: 2**

 **Priority: High**

-## Planner Selector (Main Page) - User Story #5
+## Select Planner - User Story #5

-Since we have different kinds of planning functions (i.e. financial and time management planner), I would like to have a main page where I would be able to choose which function to access.
-This would allow me to have a simple way of accessing the different functions.
+As a regular user of the multi-planner, I want to see a main menu where I can select a planner that I want to use so that I can access and use the desired planner.

 **Criteria of Satisfaction**
-- A page with different buttons and each button takes you to the requested function
+- Select a planner and go to a new screen or window that displays that planner.

 **Story Points Estimate: 1**

 **Priority: Lowest**

-## Summary Page - User Story #6
+## Summarize Progress - User Story #6

-I would like to have a summary page where I would be able to see the most recent updates from each of my planners in one page without having to click through each.
+As a regular user of the multi-planner, I want to see a summary of the progress I’ve made from all the planners for the day, the week, and the month so that I can see what I’ve accomplished.

 **Criteria of Satisfaction**
-- Allow users to access a page where they can view a summary of updates for each planner in a single page
+- See a summary of daily, weekly, and monthly accomplishments from all the planners

-**Story Points Estimate: 2**
+**Story Points Estimate: 8**

 **Priority: Low**

-## Workout Logger - User Story #7
+## Log Workouts - User Story #7
 As someone who works out, I want to record the exercises, sets, and reps of my workouts on various days so that I can track my strength and fitness progression at the gym over time.

 **Criteria of Satisfaction**